raacampbell/notBoxPlot/README.md

 ## Included functions
 - notBoxPlot.m - generates plots as shown in screenshot
-- SEM_calc.m - calculate standard error of the mean.
+- NBP.SEM_calc.m - calculate standard error of the mean.
 Provided as a separate function file so that it can be used for other purposes.
-- tInterval_calc.m - calculate a t-interval.
+- NBP.tInterval_calc.m - calculate a t-interval.
 For small sample sizes, the t-interval is larger than the SEM.
 Provided as a separate function file so that it can be used for other purposes.
+- NBP.example - makes a nice example plot

-## Note
+## Installation
-The MATLAB statistics toolbox is not required if you install the nantoolbox from here: http://pub.ist.ac.at/~schloegl/matlab/NaN/ Otherwise you will need the statistics toolbox for nan-handling.
+Add the ``code`` directory to your MATLAB path.
+Does not rely on any toolboxes.